-MICRO FOCUS, the Micro Focus logo and Data Express 4.0 are trademarks or registered trademarks of Micro Focus IP Development Limited or its subsidiaries or affiliated companies in the United States, United Kingdom and other countries.
+MICRO FOCUS, the Micro Focus logo and Data Express 4.0 are trademarks or registered trademarks of Micro Focus or one of its affiliates.

 All other marks are the property of their respective owners.

 Contents

 Process for z/OS Guide 4

 Project Implementation

 Data Inventory

 Data Classification

 DB2 Catalog Synchronization 7

 Data Subsetting

 Data Masking

 Life Cycle 10

 Phase 1

 Phase 2 10

 Phase 3

 Image Copy

 Starting Data Express for z/OS

 Submission Function 13

 GDG Support 14